Where is Dean Saunders now?

 The charge was eventually waived by the airport who asked Saunders to make a donation to charity instead.

-He has now ramped up his media work and is a regular guest on BT Sport’s Saturday afternoon Score programme.
+He has now ramped up his media work and is a regular guest on BT Sport’s Saturday afternoon Score programme as well as their non-league football coverage.

 His son Callum Saunders is also a professional footballer currently playing in the lower leagues.